nexiality/documentation/commands/image/compare(baseline,actual).md

 ### Description
-This command compares 2 images (`baseline` and `actual`), and if the two images are different, then the resulted difference is highlighted with Rectangle in a new image in output folder and link is given in the screenshot column as `image diff` with FAIL for this command.<br>
+This command compares 2 images (`baseline` and `actual`).
+If the two images are different, the difference is highlighted (as rectangular borders) in a new image saved to the output folder.
+A link will be provided to this "diff" image in the corresponding screenshot column as `image diff` and this associated step marked as FAIL.

-Color for highlighting difference can be specified by [`nexial.imageDiffColor`](../../systemvars/index#nexial.imageDiffColor).<br>
+Color for highlighting difference can be modified via [`nexial.imageDiffColor`](../../systemvars/index#nexial.imageDiffColor).

-The comparison uses [`nexial.imageTolerance`](../../systemvars/index#nexial.imageTolerance)` as variance for the comparison.
+The comparison uses [`nexial.imageTolerance`](../../systemvars/index#nexial.imageTolerance) as variance.

 ### Parameters
 - **baseline** - the full path of the expected image to compare.